teejtolentino/Data-Projects/Olist Sales Data Analysis/README.md

 and clean the data for analysis, the entire process of data manipulation, and the targeted SQL queries regarding various business questions can be found here.

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Tableau dashboard used to report and explore sales trends can be found [here](https://public.tableau.com/views/OlistSalesDashboard_17282128967370/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).